ethereum-optimism/optimism/.gitbook/contents/hc/3_write-smart-contract.md

 }
 ```

-In this snippet, we decode the returned object `ret` into two `uint256` values, as the offchain function returns two
+In this snippet, we decode the returned object `ret` into two `uint256` values, as the off-chain function returns two integers.
+The variables `x` and `y` will hold the results of the addition and subtraction, respectively.

-integers.
-The variables x and y will hold the results of the addition and subtraction, respectively.
+Now that we've written the smart contract, proceed to the next section to learn how to deploy it.